seanhinde/rebar3_caramel/README.md

 rebar3_caramel
 =====

-A rebar plugin to invoke the [caramelc](https://github.com/AbstractMachinesLab/caramel) ocaml compiler in a rebar project.
+A rebar compiler plugin to invoke the [caramelc](https://github.com/AbstractMachinesLab/caramel) ocaml compiler in a rebar project.

 Early days.
 Some things on the list: